-(2) A person must not refuse or fail to comply with a direction given to the person under subsection (1).
+- (2) A person must not refuse or fail to comply with a direction given to the person under subsection (1). - Penalty: In the case of a natural person, 60 penalty units;

 (3) A person is not guilty of an offence against subsection (1) if the person had a reasonable excuse for refusing or failing to comply with the direction.